FCP-INDI/fcp-indi.github.io/docs/_sources/user/anat.rst

 #. **Already skull-stripped - [On,Off]:** If inputs are already skull stripped (i.e. the structural input data is brain-only) then you can toggle this option to off.

-#. **Which tool for skull-stripping - [FSL, AFNI, niworkflows-ants]:** Choose if you’d like to use FSL BET, AFNI 3dSkullStrip, or run all options in parallel.
+#. **Which tool for skull-stripping - [FSL, AFNI, niworkflows-ants, U-Net, FreeSurfer]:** Choose if you’d like to use FSL BET, AFNI 3dSkullStrip, niworkflows-ants, U-Net, FreeSurfer or run all options in parallel.

 Configuring AFNI 3dSkullStrip options:
 """"""""""""""""""""""""""""""""""""""